-- 1. Faculty Appointments: Faculty members on the PSR Team shall be appointed by the Academic Senate. - 2.
-Senate Co-Chairing: The Academic Senate President shall serve as co-chair of the PSR Team, alongside the Vice President of Instruction or Student Services, to ensure faculty voice and collegial consultation are embedded throughout the process. - 3.
-Review of Key Actions: The PSR Team shall consult with the Academic Senate President before finalizing team membership, submitting revitalization or discontinuance recommendations, or making determinations that impact curriculum, certificates, or degrees. - 4.
-Conflict of Interest: If the Academic Senate President is affiliated with the program under review, they shall recuse themselves from the PSR process for that program.
+- 1. Faculty Appointments: Faculty members on the PSR Team shall be appointed by the Academic Senate. - Senate President ConsultationCo-Chairing: The Academic Senate President, shall be notified when a PSR process is initiated and may serve as a liaisonco-chair of the PSR Team, alongside the Vice President of Instruction or Student Services, to ensure that faculty voice and collegial consultation are embedded throughout the process. - 3.
+Review of Key Actions: The PSR Team shall consult with the Academic Senate President before finalizing team membership, submitting revitalization or discontinuance recommendations, or making determinations that impact curriculum, certificates, or degrees. - 5Conflict of Interest: If the Academic Senate President is affiliated with the program under review, they shall recuse themselves from the PSR process for that program.
 The Senate Executive Committee shall appoint a faculty co-chair and liaison in their place to uphold the principles of shared governance and impartiality.